StanleyWan/FCND-Controls-CPP/README.md

 ![s3testresult](./images/s3testresult.png)

 ## Scenario 4: Non-idealities and robustness
-The test is used to show how well the controller can control under some unexpected situation such as unexpected heavier in weight or shift of the gravity center.
+Here, we need to update the Altitude controller to a PID controller.
+This test is used to show how well the controller can control under some unexpected situation such as unexpected heavier in weight or shift of the gravity center.
 We config 3 quads that are all are trying to move one meter forward.
 However, this time, each drone has a bit different
 <ul>
         <li> The green quad has its center of mass shifted back.</li>
         <li> The orange vehicle is an ideal quad </li>